core-wg/transport-indication/draft-ietf-core-transport-indication.md

 This path is chosen over the creation of a new SVCB RR pair "COAP" / "COAPS" because it is considered unlikely that DNS implementations would update their code bases to apply SVCB behavior;
 this assumption will be revisited before registration.

+These can be used during the resolution of URIs using the "coap" or "coaps" schemes, respectively.
+No such labels are registered for other CoAP schemes that have been registered, as it is expected that applications that use them will prefer leaving the more detailed transport choice to the parameters.
+The "coaps" scheme comes with the expectation of using a secured transport.
+While discovered parameters can override this, components and applications MUST NOT select a transport and security mechanism combination with a reduced security level.

+\[ There is no formal description of what the requirements following "coaps" really are.
+Would it make sense to only register "coap" here, unifying the scheme space even further, given that any applications needs to describe its security requirements anyway, and can just as well apply them to "coap"? \]

 Some SVCB parameters have defaults; for those new services, these are:
 * port: 5683 for `_coap`, 5684 for `_coaps`